Harsh7258/farm-api/Readme.md

     "start" : 'nodemon index.js',
 }
 to start the server with this.
 {npm start} --> in the command line to trigger the start script in the json file.
+8. slugify --> creates slugs which are the last part of the links instead of ?id=0...
+9. package-lock.json --> keeps the packages data used in the project.